bchainzhang/bchainzhang.github.io/index.md

 Recently, I am interested in building highly efficient partially synchronous BFT protocols, e.g., our DSN 2022 paper---Marlin, our Oakland 2022 Paper---Dyno, and Dashing and Star.

-I am also recently interested in designing and building systemss such as ACSS, AVSS, ADKG, and APSS, systems in synchronous settings, and MPC.
+I am also recently interested in designing and building distributed and cryptographic systems such as ACSS, AVSS, ADKG, and APSS, systems in synchronous settings, and MPC.

 ## Openings!